henrietterebnor/inf226_oblig2/project/README.md

 Threat model – who might attack the application?
 What can an attacker do?
 What damage could be done (in terms of confidentiality, integrity, availability)?
 Are there limits to what an attacker can do?
 Are there limits to what we can sensibly protect against?
-What are the main attack vectors for the application?
+##### What are the main attack vectors for the application?
+Now that we have committed our secret key several times, it is easier to steal session cookies than it should be.
+Furthermore, our session cookie is not set to secure, as it kept creating a bug in Safari, so that puts us further at risk.
+Other than that, we think the user input getting messed with is what puts us  most at risk, but we hope we have implemented enough security to avoid the big three

-What should we do (or what have you done) to protect against attacks?
+##### What should we do (or what have you done) to protect against attacks?
+See the other sections on XSS, CSRF, Cookies and SQL Injections to read what we have done to prevent them.
+We have had secure design in mind throughout  the process, always checking if an imported functionality provides good enough security, and we have done our best to make the weaker parts of our application resilient enough.
+We have not been able to attempt to hack into our own system as much as we would have liked to, but the ways we have tried is described above.
+The next step in protecting against attacks would therefore definitely be to set up a lot of tests to find every vulnerability our application has.

 What is the access control model?

 ##### How can you know that your security is good enough?